-- 1. Residential - a.
-Section 9.7, Residential Growth standards - 2.
-Commercial - a.
-25' front, 10' side and 40' rear - b.
-Setbacks may be reduced as a result of a Compatibility Assessment Meeting based on other structures existing in the neighborhood. - 3.
+- C. Setbacks - 1.
+Setbacks, height, and other site development standards shall be as indicated in Appendix A, Residential Site Development Standards, and Appendix B, Non-Residential Site Development Standards, except as provided elsewhere in this Ordinance.\Setbacks may be reduced as a result of a Compatibility Assessment Meeting based on other structures existing in the neighborhood. - 2.
 Existing Structures - a.
-As exists not less than 6' on sides and rear. - D. Commercial uses shall not cause any odor, dust, smoke, vibration, noise, or electromagnetic interference, which can be detected at or beyond the property line. - E. Proposed uses in a recognized historic district shall obtain approval from the Historic Landmarks Commission and/or other appropriate state or federal agency prior to processing. - F. There will be no outdoor storage of equipment, materials or other stock. - G. Parking requirements may be modified as a result of a compatibility meeting. - H. Other Requirements - 1.
-With the exception of setback requirements specified in this section, Commercial and Light Industrial uses are subject to the requirements of Section 5.6D and the requirements for such standards in Article 8.
+The side and rear yard setbacks are 6' for an existing structure to be used for a land use as provided in this Article. - D. Commercial uses shall not cause any odor, dust, smoke, vibration, noise, or electromagnetic interference, which can be detected at or beyond the property line. - E. Proposed uses in a recognized historic district shall obtain approval from the Historic Landmarks Commission and/or other appropriate state or federal agency prior to processing. - F. There will be no outdoor storage of equipment, materials or other stock. - G. Parking requirements may be modified as a result of a compatibility meeting. - H. Other Requirements - 1.
+With the exception of setback requirements as specified in this section, Commercial and Light Industrial uses are subject to the requirements of Section 5.6E and the requirements for such standards in Article 8.